 The data from a machine is first transferred via OPC-UA (Unified Architecture) to a security appliance within the production network.
 From then on, all the communication takes place in encrypted form at a high level of security.
-The data is stored in ei3’s own regional data centres, of which there are three: one in the USA, one in Europe and one in Asia.
-A fourth one will soon be available for Germany, so that the data belonging to local customers does not leave the country.
-This data centre will meet all European data- protection requirements.
+The data is stored in ei3’s own regional data centers, of which there are three: one in the USA, one in Europe and one in Asia.
+A fourth one will soon be available for Germany so that the data belonging to local customers do not leave the country.
+This data center will meet all European data- protection requirements.
 Adherence to the data regulations will be certified by Dekra, Germany’s biggest technical inspection agency.

 At this year’s Interpack, Lenze ran a small machine that collects data as it operates, both in standard operation mode and in a deliberately triggered crisis situation.
 The company used a step-by-step demonstration to show interested machine and systems engineers how the services provided by its cooperation partner ei3 can be set up and used.